The Post-Covid World

 In April 2020, Apple and Google launched a contact tracing app together.
 After privacy advocates raised concerns about user data security, the companies announced changes, including using Bluetooth signals instead of geolocation data.
 Nevertheless, the UK government announced that it would not use the companies’ technologies in its contact tracing app, citing ongoing privacy concerns.

-Amazon, Google, and Microsoft, among others, also joined a consortium called The Covid-19 High Performance Computing (HPC) Consortium to provide bioinformatics, epidemiology, and molecular biology researchers with computing power to execute computational research programs.
+Amazon, Google, and Microsoft also joined a consortium called The Covid-19 High Performance Computing (HPC) Consortium to provide bioinformatics, epidemiology, and molecular biology researchers with computing power to execute computational research programs.
+The consortium provided researchers around the world with 600 petaflops of computing capacity, over 50k of graphics-processing units, and millions of chips and storage components.

-Tech giants weren’t the only companies that have spotted the opportunity in remote diagnostics — some biotech companies moved quickly to demonstrate value and capitalize on the eased regulations as well.
+Tech giants aren’t the only companies that have spotted the opportunity in remote diagnostics — some biotech companies have moved quickly to demonstrate value and capitalize on the eased regulations as well.

-For example, LifeSignals fast-tracked a single-use, wireless biosensor patch for use in Covid-19 patient monitoring.
+For example, LifeSignals announced that it is fast-tracking a single-use, wireless biosensor patch for use in Covid-19 patient monitoring.
 Meanwhile, Spry Health announced a clinician-led monitoring service using its FDA-approved Loop wearable, which tracks the wearer’s heart rate, oxygen saturation, and respiration.

 Source: Spry Health